Broward Couple Aboard Grand Princess Suing Princess Cruise Lines Over Handling Of Coronavirus

 Tuesday, 10 March 2020 () A Broward County couple still aboard the Grand Princess cruise ship docked in Oakland, California, has filed a lawsuit against the ship's operator Princess Cruise Lines, accusing the company of gross negligence in allowing them to be exposed to coronavirus on the ship.

-An ocean liner barred from returning to port in San Francisco due to a coronavirus outbreak on board will dock briefly at a nearby terminal in Oakland, where passengers will be screened and sent on to medical and quarantine sites elsewhere, officials said on Sunday.
+A Broward County couple still aboard the Grand Princess cruise ship docked in Oakland, California, has filed a lawsuit against the ship's operator Princess Cruise Lines, accusing the company of gross negligence in allowing them to be exposed to coronavirus.
+Katie Johnston reports.

 The cruise ship Grand Princess, held at sea and barred from returning to San Francisco last week due to a coronavirus outbreak aboard the vessel, has been...
-Reuters India Also reported by •USATODAY.com •BBC News •CBS News •Reuters
+Reuters India Also reported by •USATODAY.com •BBC News •CBS News